 Riding Into Obstacles

-Trail riding often means you encounter low branches that can scratch, stab you and even sweep you off.
+Trail riding often means you encounter low branches that can scratch, stab you and even sweep you off the saddle.
 In an arena, it's possible to be taken through low doors, or bump into walls or obstacles like jumps or barrels.